Effective use of cards for soliciting assistance to cross streets

 & CT, CLVT at Helen Keller National Center for Deaf-Blind Youths and Adults.

-Gene has studied the use of street-crossing cards for his dissertation -- for more information, click here.
-He can be contacted at OandMHK@msn.com.
+Gene has studied the use of street-crossing cards for his dissertation -- for more information, click here or contact him at OandMHK@msn.com.

 To get assistance to cross a street, the deaf-blind person